ocf/slackbridge/README.md

 instead, but if you are developing on supernova, you should not have to do this.
-`slackbridge.conf` contains the Slack API token, IRC NickServ password, etc. so it is meant to be kept secret.
+`slackbridge.conf` contains the Slack API token, IRC NickServ password, etc. so it is meant to be kept secret, but there is a sample config file provided at `slackbridge.conf.sample` to show the structure of the file.